Paul Pelosi’s son says his dad’s condition is improving

 Paul Pelosi’s son says his father appears to be responding to treatment after he was brutally assaulted with a hammer during a home invasion.

-“They are rebuilding him slowly,” Paul Pelosi Jr told reporters outside the Zuckerberg San Francisco General Hospital and Trauma Center on Sunday evening, according to the New York Post.
+“They are rebuilding him slowly,” Paul Pelosi Jr told reporters outside the Zuckerberg San Francisco General Hospital and Trauma Center on Sunday evening, according tothe New York Post.

-Mr Pelosi Snr, 82, suffered a fractured skull when a man armed with a hammer broke into the San Francisco home he shares with House Speaker Nancy Pelosi early on Friday morning.
+Mr Pelosi Sr, 82, suffered a fractured skull when a man armed with a hammer broke into the San Francisco home he shares with House Speaker Nancy Pelosi early on Friday morning.

-Suspect David Depape, 42, reportedly shouted “where’s Nancy” and attempted to tie up Mr Pelosi with zip ties to wait for Ms Pelosi to return home.
+Suspect David DePape, 42, reportedly shouted “where’s Nancy” and allegedly attempted to restrain Mr Pelosi with zip ties and wait for Ms Pelosi to return home.

+Police say the elder Mr Pelosi secretly called 911 and officers arrived at the home to find him struggling with the hammer, before Mr DePape allegedly struck him several times over the head.

+Mr Pelosi had a “successful surgery” to repair his fractured skull on Friday, the House Speaker’s spokesman Drew Hamill said in a statement.

 Register for free to continue reading